About us

 Working with Scenario Architecture

 We specialise in domestic architecture on all scales and scopes.
 Our boutique studio in London offers a bespoke architecture service with a team of experienced, highly skilled architects to tackle your refurbishment, full renovation or new-build.
 Our RIBA Chartered Practice complies with the strict health and safety criteria of the Royal Institute of British Architects.
+We use innovative 3D design technology on all our projects for the most accurate up-to-the-minute visualisations.
+This Chartered Institute of Building case study, featuring a Scenario project, demonstrates the benefits of advanced 3D technology for residential design.

 We collaborate with all our clients from the drawings phase through construction, and we strive to deliver all our projects on time and on budget.
 If you are looking for an architect in Berkshire, look over our online portfolio of residential projects.